Skandalopetra diving

 Skandalopetra diving (σκανταλόπετρα) dates from ancient Greece, when it was used by sponge fishermen, and has been re-discovered in recent years as a freediving discipline.
 It was in this discipline that the first world record in freediving was registered, when the Greek sponge fisherman Stathis Chantzis dived to a depth of 83 m (272 ft) in July 1913.
 It consists of a variable ballast dive using a skandalopetra tied to a rope.
 A companion on a boat recovers the diver by pulling the rope up after the descent, and keeps a watch on the diver from the surface.

 Origins

-A skandalopetra dive known to contemporary divers is that of Stathis Chantzis, a Greek sponge fisherman who, on 14 July 1913, in the Karpathos port recovered the lost anchor of the Regina Margherita, a ship of the Italian Navy, at the depth of 83 m.
-That feat is considered the first depth record in apnea diving.
+A skandalopetra dive known to contemporary divers is that of Stathis Chantzis, a Greek sponge fisherman.
+On 14 July 1913, in the Karpathos port, Chantzis recovered the lost anchor of the Regina Margherita, a ship of the Italian Navy, at the depth of 83 m.
+His feat is considered the first depth record in apnea diving.

 The skandalopetra, or simply petra (πέτρα), is a stone, usually of marble or granite, weighing between 8 and 14 kg, with rounded corners and hydrodynamic shape.
 It was the only tool used by divers, since the time of Alexander the Great.

 The fishermen, naked, were secured to the stone with a thin cord.
 The skandalopetra itself was secured to the boat with the same rope.
 This link allowed fishermen to dive safely for centuries.